ToshioCP/Gtk4-tutorial/gfm/sec2.md

 If you installed pango without `--prefix` option, then it would be located at `/usr/local/share/gir-1.0`.
 This directory (/usr/local/share) is used by applications.
 They find the directory by the environment variable `XDG_DATA_DIRS`.
-It is a text file which keep the list of 'share' directoryes like `/usr/share`, `usr/local/share` and so on.
+It is a text file which keep the list of 'share' directories like `/usr/share`, `usr/local/share` and so on.
 Now `$HOME/local/share` needs to be added to `XDG_DATA_DIRS`, or error will occur in the later compilation.

     $ export XDG_DATA_DIRS=$HOME/local/share:$XDG_DATA_DIRS